On This Page

 - There are no garbage facilities in the park, so always pack out what you pack in.

 Reservations are not accepted for individual campsites at this park.
-However, reservations can be made for the group picnic site through Discover Camping.
+However, reservations can be made for the group picnic site through the BC Parks reservations system.
 When reservations are not available all campsites function as first-come, first-served.

 All campsites are currently first-come, first-served, reservations are not accepted.